TinfFoil/isotopy-identification/README.md

-# Automatic isotopy identification with Deep Learning
+# Unimodal and multimodal automatic isotopy identification

 This repository contains the code for the paper "Towards the Automatic Identification of Isotopies" presented at [Media Mutations 14](https://www.mediamutations.org/).